darionphan/obesitydata/README.md

 notes: links I've taken a look at with summaries, notes, and my thoughts

 log: a log of what I did that day

+datasummary: an organized collection of the data that I currently have

+data: the precursor to datasummary. data is no longer in use